 - Show empathy.
 If you want your child to be understanding of others, start by showing her you understand how she feels.
 Your child will develop emotional intelligence and sensitivity to the needs of others by first having a good understanding of herself.

-- Model the behaviors you want to see.
+- Model the behaviors.
 If you want to improve your child’s decision-making, talk through your own decisions as you make them.
 When your child listens to your thoughtful reasoning, he is less likely to be impulsive in making his own choices.
 Then provide appropriate opportunities to let them make their own decisions…and live with the consequences.

 - Make service a family activity.
 If you encourage your child without giving of yourself, it might not feel sincere.